Security - Well Being

 For those interested in the tiring use of statistics, furthering these ideas from the originating basic portrayal, each makes a relational influence on the other that gives additional insight.
 Eventually, the relationships of ideas can influence decision-making, reveal potential change, and make clarity in the process of discovery.
 How far you want to detail this process is entirely up to you.
 But as the author has suggested, why should we have to do that to ourselves unless we are statisticians who love tinkering with a computer and relational databases?

-The real question is how do we balance these interests, and find 50% +++ Value Statements to benefit each other?
+The real question is how do we balance these interests, and find 50% +++ Value Statements that have additional benefit with each other?
 Or is there an order that ultimately leads to one area of four on the board that directs more influence in the decision-making?

 A vibrant growing community begins with a secure, safe place for families to participate in its economic development.